lunatrifx/immigration_analysis/README.md

     * CMake (version 3.10+)
     * Python 3.x with `pandas`, `geopandas`, `matplotlib`.
 Install with pip:
         `pip install pandas geopandas matplotlib`
     * You'll need a shapefile for country/state boundaries for `geopandas`.
 A good source is Natural Earth Data (e.g., `natural_earth_lowres.zip` for countries).
 Place it where your Python script can find it, or update the script to download it.
+You need to use the .shp file.

 2.  **Place your dataset:**
     * Save your declassified DoD dataset as `dod_immigration_data.csv` inside the `data/` directory.